universalbit-dev/universalbit-dev/convolutional_neural_network/readme.md

 copilot explain:

-The `convnet.js` file appears to be part of a library for creating and training convolutional neural networks (CNNs) in JavaScript.
+The `convnet.js` file is a part of a library for creating and training convolutional neural networks (CNNs) in JavaScript.
 Here are the main components:

 1. **Utility Functions**: Functions for generating random numbers, creating zero arrays, and other array utilities.
 2. **Volume Class (`Vol`)**: Represents a 3D volume of numbers, which is the core data structure for holding data, weights, and gradients.